ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

  * Do not copy any code from other students or online sources.
 You are expected to write your own code from scratch for this course.
  * Each student must write their own code and submit their own assignment.
  * Please hand in electronic copies by mailing them to me in .pdf format.
-Please name the document like this: `<lastname>.Assignment<number>.pdf`
+Please name the document like this: `<lastname>.Assignment<number>.pdf`.
+This document will have all the graphs and any written answers to questions.
- * Include code, or any modified code, as well.
+ * Include code, or any modified code, in a second document as well.
 This should be in a single file (e.g. .zip) named similarly: `<lastname>.Assignment<numnber>.Code.zip`
  * Assignments are due _at Midnight_.
 The late penalty is one mark per day it is late.

   * Assignment 1: [HTML](http://nbviewer.ipython.org/github/celiasmith/syde556/blob/master/Assignment%201.ipynb)